breadchris/notes/pages/xctf___talk___nicek12.md

 	- ![Linux System Administration 1990.jpg](../assets/Linux_System_Administration_1990_1701123862218_0.jpg){:height 444, :width 307}
 	- But technology changes rapidly
 	- ![Capture-2023-11-27-142243.png](../assets/Capture-2023-11-27-142243_1701123776509_0.png){:height 396, :width 210}
+	- And what do you focus on?
 	- ![Security Mindmap.png](../assets/Security_Mindmap_1701123966048_0.png){:height 425, :width 562}
+	- > “The best defense is a good offense” - every football coach at some point -
 - playing games
 	- Games teach in an imperfect way
 	- You accept you will not teach everything